Idiopathic chronic fatigue

-Idiopathic chronic fatigue (ICF) or chronic idiopathic fatigue or insufficient/idiopathic fatigue is a term used for cases of unexplained fatigue that have lasted at least six consecutive months and which do not meet the criteria for myalgic encephalomyelitis/chronic fatigue syndrome.
+Idiopathic chronic fatigue (ICF) or chronic idiopathic fatigue or insufficient/idiopathic fatigue is a term used for cases of unexplained fatigue that have lasted at least six consecutive months and which do not meet the criteria for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 Such fatigue is widely understood to have a profound effect on the lives of patients who experience it.

-Definition

-A 1994 definition of ICF was a physical medical condition of unknown origin, persisting or relapsing for a minimum of six consecutive months, where CFS symptoms are not met.

 Classification

 ICF does not have a dedicated diagnostic code in the World Health Organization's ICD-11 classification.

 ICF is sometimes diagnosed under physical symptom classifications such as MG22 (Fatigue) in the ICD-11, and R53.8 (Other malaise and fatigue) in the ICD-10.
 This allows ICF to be coded as fatigue or unspecified chronic fatigue, and help distinguish it from other forms of fatigue including cancer-related fatigue, chronic fatigue syndrome, fatigue due to depression, fatigue due to old age, weakness/asthenia, and in the ICD-10, also from fatigue lasting under 6 months.

 The ICD-11 MG22 Fatigue code is also shared with lethargy, and exhaustion, which may not be as long lasting.

 The WHO does not recognize any kind of fatigue-based psychiatric illness (unless it is accompanied by related psychiatric symptoms).